 Super Monster Wolf stands 50cm (20 inches) tall and stretches 65cm (a little over 2 feet) from white-fanged snout to oddly fur-less tail.
 When its internal infrared sensors detect unwelcome animals, the scarecr- er, scare-wolf deploys its various weapons powered by an internal battery charged daily by a solar panel.

 According to Chihiko Umezawa (above) of the Japan Agricultural Cooperatives, in-field trials of the Super Monster Wolf have proven so effective, the robot has been put into mass production.
-Umezawa also stated the low-maintenance device has an effective radius of about one kilometer, making it more economical to use than an electric fence encircling a comparable area. (via BBC, 3yen, Nippon News, and Chiba Nippo)
+Umezawa also stated the low-maintenance device has an effective radius of about one kilometer, making it more economical to use than an electric fence encircling a comparable area. (via Nippon News and Chiba Nippo)